stanfordnlp/dspy/docs/building-blocks/5-metrics.md

 ## What is a metric and how do I define a metric for my task?

+A metric is just a function that will take examples from your data and take the output of your system, and return a score that quantifies how good the output is.
 What makes outputs from your system good or bad?
-Invest in defining metrics and improving them over time incrementally.
-It's really hard to consistently improve what you aren't able to define.

-A metric is just a function that will take examples from your data and take the output of your system, and return a score that quantifies how good the output is.

 For simple tasks, this could be just "accuracy" or "exact match" or "F1 score".
 This may be the case for simple classification or short-form QA tasks.